Strengthening Australia’s current learning culture is no easy feat but that’s just what the Australian Learning Lecture set out to do.

 - Event management for the pre-lecture reception and inaugural lecture

-Currie worked to implement the strategy in conjunction with the ALL working group (consisting of representatives from the Koshland Innovation Fund and State Library Victoria) and with input and advice from the SLV Communications Team.
+Currie worked to implement the strategy in conjunction with the Australian Learning Lecture working group, consisting of representatives from the Koshland Innovation Fund and State Library Victoria.

-Through Currie’s help, ALL secured high level media coverage (including John Faine, The Australian Financial Review, ABC TV and radio) for Sir Michael Barber and helped recruit Dame Quentin Bryce to the cause.
-Media coverage for ALL in the April-June quarter attracted 38 media items at a value of $512,244.60.
+The Australian Learning Lecture secured high influence media coverage (Australian Financial Review, ABC TV and radio) for the inaugural lecture and Sir Michael Barber.
+Media coverage in the April-June quarter attracted 38 media items at a value of $512,244.60.

-Social media was used as a key medium of the campaign.
-Over a three month period the ALL twitter page received 186 followers, with Facebook clocking up almost 400 likes.
-As a result, the inaugural lecture received more than 700 registrations to the event.
+Social media was used as a key medium in the campaign.
+Over a three-month period the Australian Learning Lecture Twitter page recruited 186 followers, with Facebook clocking up almost 400 likes.
+As a result, the inaugural lecture received more than 700 registrations.

 What our client says

 “Currie Communications is an outstanding company.
 Their team and their approach are highly professional.
 They are responsive in all their dealings – both with people and the tasks at hand.”

 Ellen Koshland, Founder, Australian Learning Lecture